AngjelSpasovski/beekeeperLocation-googleMapsApp/README.md

-# Simple WebApp using AngularJS and Firebase
+# Simple WebApp using AngularJS, Firebase, GoogleMaps API & Weather API

-A simple web application using angularjs and firebase.
+A simple web application using angularjs, firebase, GoogleMaps API & Weather API.

 It's a simple web application where a user can simply signup and signin and create post and can edit/delete their post.

+Get user location on map and weather info about the current place.

 Configure the app by adding the project's config object:- var config = {